dfinster/flux-beach/README.md

 A theme for Vivaldi browser, based on [the image I conceived](https://fortc.com/blog/flux-beach/) for my blog.

-Download and import [Flux Beach.zip](./Flux&20Beach.zip) or install it from [themes.vivaldi.net](https://themes.vivaldi.net/themes/ZQDJnjVbJLB).
+Download and import [Flux-Beach.zip](./Flux-Beach.zip) or install it from [themes.vivaldi.net](https://themes.vivaldi.net/themes/ZQDJnjVbJLB).

 ![Flux Beach](./flux-beach.png)